 Today we’ll discuss the second communication lesson I learned from “The Owner”.

 We rejoin this tale of my youth a few weeks into my pizza making career.
 I was still sixteen years old.
 Ziggy stopped by the restaurant, lingered a bit, then pulled me aside when an order came in.
 “I’m going to show you how to make a pizza” he said, “get me a pizza crust.”

 That’s Not Funny

 The pizza crust at Ziggy’s was pre-made and par-cooked.
 It arrived in boxes and kept refrigerated.
-We’d grab the crusts off the shelf, put stuff on them and slide them in the oven as the orders came in.
-There really was not an art to it.
+We’d grab the crusts, put stuff on them and slide them in the oven as the orders came in.
+There was no art to it.
 Read the rest of this entry »

 I now know how I will be spending the next four months – waiting for the thirty-three miners in the mine collapse in Chile to be brought to the surface.
 Considering that I spent the last few months waiting for BP to do anything right, this will hopefully be a more refreshing venture.